-Our analysis began by examining snow measurements taken in the field at each of the five Spokane-area ski resorts for the years 2009-2017 and recorded by the website On the Snow.
-The data for each resort was available at two elevations: at each resort's base and summit.
+Our analysis began by examining snow measurements taken in the field at each of the five Spokane-area resorts for the years 2009-2017 and recorded by the site On the Snow.
+The data for each resort from On the Snow was available at two elevations: at each resort's base and summit.
 This historical record provided us with the following variables:

-- Average Total Annual Snowfall in inches (On The Snow) - Average Annual Snowfall Days (On The Snow) - Average Snow Depth in inches at the base and summit for each resort (On The Snow)
+- Average Total Annual Snowfall in inches (On The Snow) - Average Annual Snowfall Days (On The Snow) - Average Snow Depth at the Base of each resort (On The Snow) - Average Snow Depth at the Summit of each resort (On The Snow)

-Using the Toolbox, we employed simulated historical and projected future data for snow water equivalent (SWE) a common metric used to determine the amount of water contained in snow present on the ground-as a proxy for the amount of snow on the ground.
-We compiled SWE data for January 1st.
-This date was chosen because many resorts make as much as a third of their annual revenue before January 1st (Russell 2015).
-We gathered data for the following variables:
+While our analysis started by using in-the-field measurements of snow taken at each resort, the Toolbox did not provide variables that were directly comparable to those recorded at the five resorts during the historical period (2009-2017).
+This meant that we had to evaluate snowfall indirectly by using the variables available in the Toolbox as proxies.
+For instance, we used simulated historical and projected future data for snow water equivalent (SWE)-a common metric used to determine the amount of water contained in the amount of snow present on the ground-as a proxy for the amount of snow on the ground.
+We made the inference that having an adequate amount of snow present on the ground (as represented indirectly as SWE) at Spokane's five resorts translated into the ability to ski and snowboard at those resorts and hence the ability of those resorts to attract visitors.
+January 1st was chosen because many resorts make as much as a third of their annual revenue before January 1st (Russell 2015).
+We gathered data from the following variables:

-- Total January 1st SWE (in inches) (Future Boxplots Tool) - Percent Change in January 1st SWE (Climate Mapper Tool)
+- Total January 1st SWE (in inches) (Future Boxplots Tool) - Projected Percent Change in January 1st SWE (Climate Mapper Tool, Northwest Climate Toolbox)

-The Toolbox also gave us the ability to evaluate indirectly other aspects of snow by utilizing additional climate and hydrology information.
-This included assessing a ski resorts projected potential to make snow using the following variables:
+The Toolbox also provided us the ability to evaluate indirectly other accepts of snow by utilizing other climate and hydrology information, including:

-- Total Winter Precipitation (Future Boxplots Tool) - Mean Winter Temperature (Future Boxplots Tool) - Annual Number of Days Above Freezing (Future Boxplots Tool)
+- The Amount of Precipitation (Total Winter) (Future Boxplots Tool) - The Length of the Snow Season (The First Fall Freeze and The Last Spring Freeze) (Future Boxplots Tool) - The Ability of Ski Resort to Make Snow (Mean Winter Temperature, Annual Number of Days Above

+Freezing ) (Future Boxplots Tool)